 Keto Lemon Blueberry Muffins are soon to be a weekly brunch staple.
 Lemons and blueberries together are magical.
 Put both ingredients into a muffin and you have a winning combo!
 These muffins are keto, low-carb, grain-free, and gluten-free!

 We would definitely put these Keto Lemon Blueberry Muffins up there, actually we would put these ABOVE any carby version of muffins out there!

 We know that is a bold statement, but we can't get over the super light and soft texture of these muffins.

 The sweet blueberries contrast perfectly with the tart lemon zest and juice in the batter.

-Oh and then there is the sweet glaze poured over top that make these AMAZING.
+Oh and then there is the sweet glaze poured over the top that makes these AMAZING.
 We mean so ridiculously GOOD!

 Featured Recipe Video

 Check out this video to see how to make our most popular recipe – Keto Zucchini Bread Whoopie Pies.

 They are easy to make and so delicious!

 Lemon + Blueberry = Perfection